-The Engineer or Consulting Engineering Firm who is responsible for the works shall be required to provide full-time inspection during construction, maintain a daily site diary that can be viewed by the Township or their agent, and retain a red line drawing and records of all revisions to the design that were implemented during construction.
-The Engineer shall also be responsible for preparing and submitting within six (6) months of achieving Preliminary Acceptance of the Works for Stage 1 and Stage 2 of the applicable development the following items:
+The Developer's Engineer or Consulting Engineering Firm who is responsible for the works shall be required to provide full-time inspection during construction activity, maintain a daily site diary that can be viewed by the Township or their agent, and retain a red line drawing and records of all revisions to the design that were implemented during construction.
+The Engineer shall also be responsible for preparing and submitting within six (6) months of achieving Preliminary Acceptance of the servicing Works of the applicable development the following items:

 - i.
 As Recorded Drawings to be submitted to the Township's Development Technologist for review in electronic file (PDF) format.
 Once approved by the Township, the Developer shall submit three (3) bound sets of hard copies of drawings printed on 24" x 36" paper copies and electronic files (PDF & AutoCAD or similar & GIS shape files). - ii.
 Individual Service Record Sheets (SRS) are required for each property and to include each applicable municipal service: drinking water, sanitary sewer and storm sewer.
 Each sheet must clearly identify the registered plan number, lot number and municipal street address together with the size and location of the service.
 The SRS are to be submitted to the Township's Development Technologist for review, until approved by Township, at which time Township requests two (2) sets of hard copies of SRS printed on 8.5" x 11" paper and electronic files (PDF).
-Template of SRS is found in Appendix B.

-If items described in the tender drawings were constructed in variance to the designs illustrated in the approved proposed construction drawings, then the As Recorded submissions should be revised and/or edited to accurately reflect how the work in guestion was actually built.
-As Recorded drawings should also include: an "As-Recorded" revision note and date on revision block; new street names; lot numbering and block identification shall be checked against the Registered Plan; municipal street address; final elevation of centre line of roadway every 20 metres; locations of sanitary, storm and water services; size of service are to be labelled on plan view or indicated on the drawing in form of a note; grades to two decimal places; gradients of all sewers; elevation of top of watermain every 20 metres; location and invert elevation of rear and side yards storm sewers and swales; grade changes in sewer mains; label size and type of material on sewers and watermains; all newly installed utilities; and hatching of sidewalk and driveways; any additional information that has been required for construction after acceptance of engineered drawings.
+Template of SRS is found in Appendix B. - If items described in the tender drawings were constructed in variance to the designs illustrated in the approved proposed construction drawings, then the As Recorded submissions should be revised and/or edited to accurately reflect how the work in question was constructed.
+As Recorded drawings should also include: an "As-Recorded" revision note and date on revision block; new street names; lot numbering and block identification shall be checked against the Registered Plan; municipal street address; final elevation of centre line of roadway every 20 metres; locations of sanitary, storm and water services; size and type of material for all types of services (sanitary, storm and water) are to be indicated in a table format shown on plan view or indicated on the drawing in form of a note on the plan and profile drawings; grades to two decimal places; gradients of all sewers; elevation of top of watermain every 20 metres; location and invert elevation of rear and side yards storm sewers and swales; grade changes in sewer mains; label size and type of material on sewers and watermains; all newly installed utilities; hatching of sidewalk and driveways to be shown; If insulation or geotextile was installed, the location is to be indicated with hatching on the plan and profile view; any additional information that has been required for construction after acceptance of the approved engineered drawings that are listed in the agreement.
 All valves and terminations shall be properly swing tied into permanent structures.
+Service Record Sheets are to show tie-in dimensions from property bar to each service location at property line.
+Water service curb box is to include tie-in dimensions from both property bars.
+See Appendix B for an example of a complete Service Record Sheet.